 Engine specs

 • When compared, the engine displacement of the Husqvarna 150BT, at 51 cc, is less than the 58.2 cc of the Echo PB-580T.
 Consequently, the latter may consume more fuel per stroke, resulting in a potentially higher power output.
-These leaf blowers are both powered by 2-stroke engines, requiring an oil/fuel mix to function.
+Both leaf blowers come with 2-stroke engines, which necessitate an oil/fuel mix for operation.

 Other features